Titanium Floating Blue - A fragile mechanism

 We used the GA6C Rutile Blue recipe and substituted the Ceramic Rutile portion for an equal amount of Titanium Dioxide, (4%).

 We used both the C6DS and C6DSSC firing schedules.
-The glaze was tried on M340, M390, and Coffee clay tiles.
+The glaze was tried on M340, M390, and Coffee clay tiles, on these bodies there is no issues with crazing.
+But on porcelains there likely would be.

 Pictures